Hemoencephalography (HEG)

 I, Hershel Toomim, find the label “ADD” unhelpful in determining the course of therapy for itsbearer.
 I find targeted treatments to those brain areas most involved in the functions limitingthe child’s development. more effective than my earlier work with generalized EEG.
 HEG makestargeted treatments convenient.
 Figure 1 shows the vascular effectiveness on Fpz of training atCz to be approximately 10% as effective at Fpz as similar training at Fpz.

+The technique of HEG rests on extensive investigation of the optical properties of cerebral tissue.
 The scientific and medical literature on NIRS contains more than 200 peer reviewed papers inpremier journals of science and medicine.
 The field of optical examination through the skull ofliving cerebral cortices was introduced by Jobsis (Jobsis FF 1977), a student at the time ofProfessor Britton Chance of the University of Pennsylvania, showed that radiant energy, light orheat, easily penetrates the skull and carries information about cerebral tissue oxygenation.

 From that modest start extensive work through the years has made great progress.
 The NIRSinstrumentation has since been brought to a high state of development by Prof. Chance, hisstudents and collaborators.
 For a review see Elwell, C., Hebden, J. (1999) “Near InfraredSpectroscopy” This excellent discussion of NIRS can be found on the internet.
 It is now possibleto see pictures of vascular brain events as they occur To see the latest imaging development see.Chance et al (1998) “A novel method for fast imaging of brain function, non-invasively, withlight”.

-The following study compares outcomes of two 13 year old boys, George and John, initiallysimilar in intelligence and attention as measured by MicroCog, (General Cerebral Functioningand General Cerebral Accuracy) and T.O.V.A (Omissions, Impulsivity, Reaction Time, andVariability).
+The following study compares outcomes of two 13 year old boys, George and John, initiallysimilar in intelligence and attention as measured by MicroCog, (General Cerebral Functioningand General Cerebral Accuracy) and T.O.V.A (Omissions, Impulsivity, Reaction Time, andVariability).

-Note the similarity of the two boys ten session MicroCog scores.
-MicroCog is a test ofintellectual ability and both boys gained in the 10 sessions.
-T.O.V.A. scores reveal anotherview.
-T.O.V.A. is more direct physiological measure than MicroCog.
+Note the similarity of the two boys ten session MicroCog scores.
+MicroCog is a test ofintellectual ability and both boys gained in the 10 sessions.
+T.O.V.A. scores reveal anotherview.
+T.O.V.A. is more direct physiological measure than MicroCog.
 It shows a markeddifference in gain in the Attention score, from <40 to 61 for George and from 98 to 104. forJohn.
 George was significantly impaired and failed to reach normalcy.
 John was normal inattention from the beginning.

-Careful histories revealed significant facts: George, a “crack baby”, was adopted at age 3 from a drug addicted mother.
+George, a “crack baby”, was adopted at age 3 from a drug addicted mother.
 He is a ten yearmember of his very caring aware adoptive family.
 His mother felt he had no conscience.
 He feelsno guilt.
 She was afraid, before the birth of her new child, that George would harm the newbornchild.
 Instead, George developed a caring, affectionate relationship with his new sister, Carla,and loves to be assigned for her care.
 George’s history revealed he had had a severe trauma to thebridge of his nose at age 5 and has been subject to short episodes of feeling “weird” ever since.
 His school mates tease him about it.
 His mother was unaware of this result of the injury.
-With thehistory of maternal cocaine addiction and suspected seizures a SPECT study and CoherenceQEEG study were ordered John, an engaging youngster with a charming smile, is a juvenile actor earning significant sumstoward his college education.
+With thehistory of maternal cocaine addiction and suspected seizures a SPECT study and CoherenceQEEG study were ordered

+John, an engaging youngster with a charming smile, is a juvenile actor earning significant sumstoward his college education.
 His main difficulties were distractibility and trouble focusing onhis homework.
 He was recognized as ADD by a neighbor who saw characteristics in John whichwere present in her ADD child.
 John’s father, also suspected of ADD, is an authoritarian whoexpects perfection in his son.
 This is a source of continuing stress in the family deflecting thechild’s development .

-The initial MicroCog and T.O.V.A. tests revealed nothing unusual for ADD children in thesetwo youngsters although John’s lower MicroCog scores suggest he would fare less well thanGeorge.
+The initial MicroCog and T.O.V.A. tests revealed nothing unusual for ADD children in thesetwo youngsters although John’s lower MicroCog scores suggest he would fare less well thanGeorge.

 The HEG ability for targeting treatment gives the SPECT study great usefulness.
 The SPECTlocation of hypoperfused areas mark brain areas with below normal activity which can beactivated with intense neurofeedback exercise.

 George’s SPECT study showed significant hypoperfusion in the anterior poles of the temporallobes, hypoperfused foci on the anterior poles of the prefrontal cortex, more severe on the rightthan the left.
 There is mild hypoperfusion on both cortices above the Sylvian fissure, Werneke’sarea on the left and the visual comparison area on the right.
 In addition, the right occipital poleshows significant hypoperfusion as does also the right basal ganglia.
 Significantly, the orbito-frontal cortices, in sagittal section views, show significant hypoperfusion.
 This area, as shown byAllan N. Schore, is the seat of emotional control and it’s hypoperfusion is likely a residual of theneglected first 3 years of this young man’s life.
 Kleist (1931, cited in Starkstein, Boston &Robinson 1988) considered the orbito- frontal cortex to be the center of emotional life, and to beimplicated in ethical and moral behaviors.
 It is noted that there is some evidence of increasedperfusion on the edges of these areas in George’s SPECT study.
 One can speculate this isevidence of a repair process at work, probably attributable to his 10 years with his present family.
+It offers hope that such neglectful injury is not permanent.
+George, at present is a delightfullyresponsive playful youngster who took to his treatment with appropriate seriousness.
+There wasno hint of hurt in his recall of his early life.

 These considerations guided the selection of HEG treatment areas.
 Training was for ten minutesat each site, three to four sites per session.
 For both boys most of the ten session treaning timewas shared among Fp1, Fp2 and Fpz while for George time at F7 and F8 was included and forJohn T5 and T6 were added.

 The simplicity of HEG use makes home training practical.
 George lives in northern Californiawhere there are no known therapists using the HEG technology.
-His Mother mastered the use ofthe instrumentation in two days and began the study of the brain anatomy involved in George’s injury.
-She is now using a home HEG trainer to complete George’s therapy.
-This course oftherapy is expected to require 3 months of three hours weekly.
+His Mother mastered the use ofthe instrumentation in two days and began the study of the brain anatomy involved in George’s

 George’s initial course of therapy at the Biofeedback Institute of Los Angeles was accomplishedin ten consecutive days.
 This highly intensive exposure is considered to be less than optimallyefficient.
 There have been no adverse effects noted.
 Time between sessions is required forvascularity to develop the capacity to supply more oxygenated blood to the exercised corticaltissue.
 Time for growth between sessions will require fewer sessions.

-The treatment plan for George involves continued effort at Fp1, Fpz, Fp2, F7, F8, and Oz untilthe T.O.V.A. normalizes.
+The treatment plan for George involves continued effort at Fp1, Fpz, Fp2, F7, F8, and Oz untilthe T.O.V.A. normalizes.

 George’s brain, so clearly impacted by the bump on the bridge of his nose as shown by thehypoperfused prefrontal areas under Fpz and the contra coup area at Oz, will require upward of40 targeted HEG sessions, far more than the projected 20 sessions for John.
 Without the targetingcapabilities of HEG there would have been no use for the SPECT study.
 There would have beenno guidance toward these critical areas.

-No treatment is planned for the basal ganglia which is beyond the depth limit of current HEGinstrumentation John’s HEG treatment plan focused on the prefrontal area where the initial T.O.V.A. showedexcess impulsivity errors.
+John’s HEG treatment plan focused on the prefrontal area where the initial T.O.V.A. showedexcess impulsivity errors.
 These impulsivity errors maximized in half two The target, rare in halfone becomes common in half two of the T.O.V.A. test.
 John knew each time he made animpulsive error and noted each one with a gasp or body movement.
 This fact signaled that theinhibitory prefrontal cortex made the proper decision each time but failed to inhibit the buttonpress.
 The inhibitory neural impulse failed to reach the critical brain area in time to inhibit the, bynow, habitual button press.
 The frontal cortex was too slow!
-Further, John’s difficulty in retaining read material could not be traced to working memory sincethe MicroCog working memory sub test was his best score.
-Careful questioning revealed hisspatial memory was also intact and his difficulty lay in Werneke’s area where translation of theperceived word is translated into understanding.

 These considerations led to specifying HEG targeted exercise at Fp1, Fpz, and Fp2 for frontalcortex speed improvement.
 Eye movement artifact would have precluded this choice if EEGwere the instrument used.
 T5 was targeted for word translation area exercise while T6maintained brain symmetry.

-The validation of these choices is shown by the follow-on testing with T.O.V.A. andMicroCog.
-After 10 sessions John measured in the normal range for T.O.V.A.
-Even thoughhe is only 13 years old he scored in the MicroCog normal range for 18 year olds boys.
+The validation of these choices is shown by the follow-on testing with T.O.V.A. andMicroCog.
+After 10 sessions John measured in the normal range for T.O.V.A.
+Even thoughhe is only 13 years old he scored in the MicroCog normal range for 18 year olds boys.
 Hismother is happy with his progress in his studies and his teachers report significant improvementin reading.
 He no longer has to read everything twice.

 John is continuing HEG therapy for a projected total of 20 sessions, even though his objectivemeasures are in the normal range.
 This is mainly because his mother and I have no way to predictthe eventual outcome.

-George, on the other hand, still shows deficits in QEEG, SPECT and T.O.V.A..
+George, on the other hand, still shows deficits in QEEG, SPECT and T.O.V.A..
 His motherreports he has been caught stealing and shows no guilt or remorse.
 His brain injuries clearlysuggest continued training with no clear end as yet in sight.

 HEG, in the two cases above illustrates a progression toward more efficient neurofeedbacktherapy made possible by the simplicity and targeting capabilities of the new instrumentation.
+HEG enhances the value of SPECT and QEEG coherence studies in shortening and clarifyingobjectives of the neurofeedback process.
+Jeff’s Cases

 For several years prior to learning about Hershel’s work with HEG, I had been using infraredtechnology to monitor migraine activity.
 I had also made some unsuccessful attempts at makingthe infrared data work within a feedback paradigm, eventually giving up on the idea.
 Once Irealized that Hershel had succeeded in using vascular information for feedback, I tried somethings in a different manner than before.
 Perhaps based as much on serendipity as anything else,the system worked.